devops-works/egress-auditor/README.md

 # egress-auditor

-Audit your egress connections and finally populate this OUTPUT chain !

-## Summary

-egress-auditor will monitor new outbound connections and generate appropriate iptables rules (or report, or ... depending on [output plugin](#outputs)).
+egress-auditor will monitor new outbound connections and generate appropriate iptables rules (or logs, or ... depending on [output plugin](#outputs)).

 Connections can be detected using several [methods](#inputs).

+The goal is to audit what connections your system need to establish outside, and this tool can help in several scenarios:

+- audit egress connections and automatically display required iptables rules to allow these connections;

+- when rules are in place, log all egress connections just before they are dropped by the chain (explicitly or by the default policy) and send alerts based on loki queries for instance

+- let only connections be established if they are initiated by specific processes (TDB, requires nfqueue)

 This is early alpha stuff.